JuliaCN/julia_zh_cn/stdlib/base.rst

 .. function:: take(RemoteRef)

-   Fetch the value of a remote reference, removing it so that the reference is empty again.
+   取回 remote reference 的值，removing it so that the reference is empty again.

 .. function:: RemoteRef()